 Escape Room Arlington can accommodate groups of up to 50 people, with each game room holding up to 12 players.

-Bond’s Escape Room is located on Market Common Clarendon’s upper level and offers six game rooms.
+Bond’s Escape Room is located on The Crossing Clarendon's upper level and offers six game rooms.
 Business coaches with training in organizational psychology guide groups through the experience and provide after-action assessments, said owner Egor Bond.

 Steve Chiama, business coach at Bond’s, said escape rooms help to surface “who are the leaders in the group, the real leaders, the people who stop and think and insert themselves in the success of the mission – and see who are the people who just go along for the ride.”